Daniel Rechtman (Executive Director)

 Peter Wade (Non Executive Director)

-Peter is a founding Director of PhillipsKPA Pty.
-Ltd. and its predecessor, KPA Consulting.
+Peter was a founding Director of PhillipsKPA Pty.
+Ltd. and its predecessor, KPA Consulting, until the end of 2016.
 He is one of Australia’s most respected experts in the operation of universities and in particular, in financial and corporate management.
 Peter is actively engaged in the governance and management of major educational and private sector corporations.
 In May 2012, he was awarded the degree of Doctor of Laws honoris causa from Monash University.
 Before joining KPMG and then KPA consulting, Peter was General Manager of Monash University for 15 years, overseeing many of Monash’s financial, international and commercial initiatives.
 He has also been Deputy Head of the Treasury of Victoria and Deputy Director-General (Finance) of Transport.
 Peter was for many years Chair of Open Universities Australia and a Director of The Knox School Limited.

 Hugh Collins (Non Executive Director)